 For business start-up and organizational costs paid or incurred after September 8, 2008, you can deduct a limited amount of start-up or organizational costs for the year that your business begins.
 You are not required to attach a statement to make this election.
 Once made, the election is irrevocable.
 Any cost not deducted currently must be amortized ratably over a 180-month period.
 The amortization period starts with the month you begin business operations.
-See Temporary Regulations sections 1.195-1T and 1.248-1T.
+See Regulations sections 1.195-1 and 1.248-1.

 For business start-up and organizational costs paid or incurred after October 22, 2004, and before September 9, 2008, you can elect to deduct a limited amount of start-up and organizational costs.
-If the election is made, you must attach any statement required by Regulations sections 1.195-1(b) and 1.248-1(c).
+If the election is made, you must attach any statement required by Regulations sections 1.195-1(b) and 1.248-1(c), as in effect before September 9, 2008.
 Any costs not deducted currently can be amortized ratably over a 180-month period, beginning with the month you begin business.

 Note.
-You can apply the provisions of Temporary Regulations sections 1.195-1T and 1.248-1T to all expenses paid or incurred after October 22, 2004, provided the period of limitations on assessment has not expired for the year of the election.
-Otherwise, the provisions under Regulations sections 1.195-1(b) and 1.248-1(c) will apply.
+You can apply the provisions of Regulations sections 1.195-1 and 1.248-1 to all expenses paid or incurred after October 22, 2004. provided the period of limitations on assessment has not expired for the year of the election.
+Otherwise, the provisions under Regulations sections 1.195-1(b) and 1.248-1(c), as in effect before September 9, 2008, will apply.